| P |

 Africa, Italy, Sicily, Arnhem [evacuated],

-Lived in Lazenby, near Redcar, east Cleveland, when
+Lived in Lazenby, near Redcar, east Cleveland, where

-he worked as a surveyor for ICI in Billingham, until their family had grown up.
+he worked as a surveyor for ICI in Wilton, until their family had grown up.

-He then took up a calling to enter the church and studied for ordination in
+He then took up a calling to enter the church and studied for ordination at

-Lincoln.
-He served his curacy in St Cuthbert's Parish, Darlington, before moving
+Lincoln Theological College (1974).
+Ordained deacon 1975, ordained priest 1976.
+He served his curacy in St Cuthbert's Parish, Darlington

 to St Michael's Church, Bishop Middleham, County Durham, on a Queen's